sasamursa/Tree-space_detection/README.md

 # Tree-space_detection

 Main aim of this project is that determine trees and space between these.
-Optical flow and hsv filter are used to determine trees.
+Optical flow, gaussion and hsv filters are main methods used to determine trees.